siva-123-hash/realmeWebsite/README.md

 My objective was to build a realme website following a design brief.
 Which is the current realme UK website.

+More specifically converting wireframes and designs into functioning interfaces .

-Although, I understand of software development life cycle, example agile , scrum or waterfall.
+Although, I understand the different software development life cycles; agile , scrum and waterfall.
 For this demo project it would be difficult for me to display my knowledge of these development workflow methodologies.

 Therefore, looking though my **git commit submit history** I tried to make clear documentation of each changes made throughout the development process.